-Standardisation and consistency of interpreting these contrast enhanced scans has led to a PI-RADS/Likert grading system being adopted and used to evaluate mpMRI of the prostate.
-Based on a score of 1 to 5, grades 1 and 2 indicate that a significant cancer is unlikely to be present, grades of 3, 4 and 5 indicate an increasingly higher level of probability of cancer.
 However, the ability to interpret mpMRI depends on the radiologist's level of experience in this area.

-Before having an mpMRI scan, some hospitals inject a contrast agent in order to enhance the image, this can occasionally produce side effects that should be explained to you before having the procedure.
+Before having an mpMRI scan, some hospitals inject a contrast agent in order to enhance the image, this can occasionally produce temporary or transient effects that should be explained to you before having the procedure.
 Significant tumours can be detected more accurately, therefore allowing any subsequent biopsy to be guided more precisely.
-If no significant tumour is found on the MRI (PI-RADS/Likert grade 1 & 2) then there may be no need for an immediate biopsy.
-Recent advances in MRI scanning techniques and the introduction of advanced software have led to greater accuracy in identifying the position of any tumour and its potential aggressiveness.
-These are becoming the gold standard, though it will be some time before they come into use in all hospitals.
+If no significant tumour is found on the MRI (PIIRADS/Likert grade 1 & 2) then there may be no need for an immediate biopsy.